kuhball/drehding/readme.md

 - single LED flash = stationary object
 - multiple LED flash = multiple interleaved stationary objects
+	- not very distinguishable, maybe requires different LED colours or bigger object
 - single LED flash, then slowly changing flashpoint = stationary object that slowly moves
 - two LEDs flash, then slowly changing flashpoints, both in opposite directions = two stationary objects rotating against each other
+	- looks very nice with time-based flashing
 - one LED at it's flashpoint on; after some time, switch off and second on, then off and third on, usw.
 	- first long on-times for each LED; then shorter, then longer again
 	- = multiple objects switching in and out, sometimes faster, sometimes slower
-- put an object on one side of the octahedrons
+- put an object on one side of the octahedron
 	- = can we make that appear and disappear by using a single LED and switching flashpoints?
+		- yes, looks very nice
-	- works well with face put one one side
+	- works well with face put one two side (one smiling, one frowning)
 - face on one side
 	- make it move by one LED, stationary with another
 	- make object side without face stationary, then shortly blink over to face (shock), then off again